incheony/incheony.github.io/cprojects/r/index.md

 ---
-layout: cprojects
+layout: post-list
-title: Projects
+title: posts about R
-excerpt: "A List of Projects"
+excerpt: "A List of Posts_R"
 comments: false
 ---